Medication for in-hospital cardiac arrest

 Vasopressors

-The studies described above-enrolled patients with PEA and asystole and failed to show that either vasopressin or epinephrine is superior for the treatment of PEA regardless of the order of administration.
-A larger study single post-hoc analysis found out that vasopressin has more survival benefits than epinephrine however failed to prove that it can increase intact neurological survival.
+The studies described above enrolled patients with PEA and asystole and failed to show that either vasopressin or epinephrine is superior for the treatment of PEA regardless of the order of administration.
+A post hoc analysis suggested possible survival differences between vasopressin and epinephrine; however, no evidence of improved neurologically intact survival was found, and these findings did not change guideline recommendations.

 Summary

-Ideally, if ACLS providers are able to intervene in the pre-arrest period they are able to prevent pulseless arrest.
+Ideally, if ACLS providers can intervene during the pre-arrest period, they can prevent pulseless arrest.
 If the arrest occurs, good ACLS begins with high-quality BLS.
-During the resuscitation process, the rescuers must provide chest compressions with the required rate and depth allowing the chest to recoil completely between the compressions and keep the interruption as less as possible.
-Rescuers should be careful to avoid the provision of excessive ventilation, particularly once an advanced airway is in place.
-No research has provided that evidence that resuscitation drugs increase the rate of survival to hospital discharge and has an impact like that of an early and effective CPR and prompt defibrillation.4
+During the resuscitation process, the rescuers must provide chest compressions with the required rate and depth, allowing the chest to recoil completely between the compressions and keeping the interruption as little as possible.
+Rescuers should be careful not to provide excessive ventilation, particularly once an advanced airway is in place.
+Resuscitation drugs, particularly epinephrine, improve ROSC, while survival to hospital discharge and neurologically intact survival remain strongly dependent on high-quality CPR and early defibrillation.4

 References